kimdanny/Dialogflow-chatbot-tester/README.md

 4. Navigate to **test.py** and place appropriate CSV file name in `files` list and run `test.py`.
 You can see SUCCESS or FAIL on your terminal for each test case.

 ## Extensibility
+1. Include DB checking into testing
-1. Generate an HTML report
+2. Generate an HTML report
-2. Make this repository as a package
+3. Make this repository as a package

 ### Author
 * [To Eun Kim](https://github.com/kimdanny)